notaryproject/notation/docs/distribution/persistance-discovery-options.md

-# OCI Distribution - Notary v2 Signature Support
+# OCI Distribution - Notary v2 Signature Persistance & Discovery Options

+> This document explores the various options that were considered for the prototype.
+The current implementation is documented under the [README.md](./README.md) document.

-To support [Notary v2 goals][notaryv2-goals], upload, Persistence and discovery of signatures must be supported.
+To support [Notary v2 goals][notaryv2-goals], upload, persistence and discovery of signatures must be supported.

 To minimize the complexity of registry operators and projects to adopt Notary v2, a balance between leveraging what already exists and new patterns to support secure discovery are explored.